Gaffal/rbx-RichText/README.md

 # RichText

-I've made this for personal use, but here is how to use it.
+I've made this for personal use, but here is the basic usage.

 This module helps to keep RichText organized.